A photograph of a standing medical professional speaking with a patient in a chair, holding a file in her hands.

 • You have high-risk HPV infection

 Even if your cervix was removed, there may still be some cervical cells at the top of the vagina.
-If you have a history of cervical cancer or cervical cell changes, you should continue to have screening for 20 years after the time of your surgery.
+Your doctor can help you decide when to stop screening.

 The Importance of Routine Screening